Why It’s So Hard For Married Men To Have Female Friends

 For other men, the problems are more internalized.
 In past generations, boys were discouraged from being friends with girls and encouraged to see them as sex objects, so friendships with women might feel foreign to them, says John Paul Garrison PsyD, a clinical and forensic psychologist in Roswell, Georgia.
-Still other men just don’t trust themselves to keep things platonic so avoid friendships with women to steer clear of temptation.
+Still other men just don’t trust themselves to keep things platonic and so they avoid friendships with women to steer clear of temptation.

 “It’s not that we’re incapable of having platonic relationships, it’s that some men are just higher risk,” Garrison says.
 “Someone who doesn’t read body language well might create fantasies in his head.
 Combined with men’s typically ridiculously high sex drive, problems can arise.”

 Men who were socialized into stereotypical gender roles have more difficulty with having platonic friendships with women, Garrison says.
 “What it boils down to is, the more insightful men are, the less they have to struggle with this.”

 What It Takes For Male-Female Friendships To Truly Work